Menstrual cup: everything you need to know to use it properly!

 How do I remove a filled cup?

-How long to keep a menstrual cup?
+How long can I keep a menstrual cup?

 What are the external alternatives to the cup?

 Why use a menstrual cup?

 When to empty the menstrual cup?

-Is it normal to smell a bad odor of its cup?
+Is it normal to get a bad smell from your cup?

-You will also like :
+You may also like :